 Name generation is a tricksy business.
 There is no right way to go about it.
 It’s hugely subjective.
 Sometimes it’s very personal to the founders of the brand or project and therefore they should lead.
 If they have a strong preference for something we let them run with that.

 A branding project normally begins with the logo, and work on that can’t start until you have a name.
-So the all too common name generation procrastination is the enemy of branding design.
 We start the naming process with a briefing and research stage, to get as many possible lines of attack, no idea disregarded, to create a master longlist.
 This is then shortlisted and presented to the client with our 3 or 4 favourites highlighted.

 A good branding company should be able to work with any good word combination (and some wordforms suit logo design better than others!).
 Spending months procrastinating over the name and then having to rush the actual design because you’ve run out of time.
 Don’t over think it.
 There are some huge brands out there with terrible names.
 Like Oasis.
 Or The Beatles (and, of course, my opinion in this is subjective).
 Eventually you can’t even see the name, when you hear it your head is just filled with images and sounds that those bands made, the name transcends and it becomes irrelevant how bad it actually is.
 The very short-sightedly named Carphone Warehouse.
 I don’t even give that terrible name a second thought when I see one on the high street, I just know it’s a place I can get a new mobile phone from.